droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./contrib/init/bitcoind.service - *systemd* service unit configuration.
 Useful for things like hardening `bitcoind` by limiting the ability of the binary to gain new, unintended privileges.

-./contrib/init/org.bitcoin.bitcoind.plist - [Launch agent](https://developer.apple.com/library/mac/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html) that OS X can use to launch *bitcoind* at startup. [*Added in 0.12*](https://github.com/bitcoin/bitcoin/pull/6621).
+./contrib/init/org.bitcoin.bitcoind.plist - [Launch agent](https://developer.apple.com/library/mac/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html) that macOS can use to launch *bitcoind* at startup. [*Added in 0.12*](https://github.com/bitcoin/bitcoin/pull/6621).

 ./contrib/init/README.md - Mostly a short version of doc/init.md.